olutmatkaijian/LumaFlow/README.md

 2. Node.js and npm (for frontend dependencies)
 3. Docker (for containerized script execution)
 4. PostgreSQL or MySQL (for SQL database)

-### Steps

-You should be able to figure this out.

-Hint: "npm install" and "npm run dev" in frontend/.
-Hint: Make a venv, and "pip install -r requirements.txt"
-Hint: "Flask run --debug" in LumaFlow directory (above app/).

 ## License